EduardoMontanha/eduardomontanha.github.io/tnt-automation/usage/tests.md

 </body>
 ```

-To check the test of the first paragraph we will have to do something
+To check the text of the first paragraph we will have to do something
 like this:

 ```javascript